rust-lang/this-week-in-rust/drafts/2018-04-24-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [rain](https://github.com/substantic/rain), a framework for large-scale distributed computations.
+This week's crate is [human-panic](https://crates.io/crates/human-panic), a crate to make Rust's error handling usable to end users.
 Thanks to [Vikrant](https://users.rust-lang.org/u/nasa42) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!